 If you would like further information about this approach please visit the SIRPA website: http://www.sirpauk.com/

-Although the service focuses on the underlying psychological factors that can reinforce pain, physiotherapy and exercise therapy may also be included in the treatment programme.
+Although the service focuses on the underlying psychological factors that can reinforce pain, physiotherapy techniques such as manual therapy and exercise therapy may also be included in the treatment programme.
 This is usually decided once an initial assessment has been done.

 If you would like further information you can contact us by phone: 07976 926347 or email Info@bristolpainreliefcentre.co.uk to book a free 30 minute telephone consultation.

 At times it may be that following an initial assessment or after starting the SIRPA approach, further psychological input may be recommended.
 Our physiotherapists work closely with Clinical Psychologists who have extensive experience of working with adults with a range of mental and physical health difficulties.
-The clinical psychologists also have a particular interest in long-term conditions, chronic pain and stress-related illness.
-They use a range of therapeutic models and techniques, so their therapy is tailored to the individual needs of our clients.
+The Clinical Psychologists are registered with the Healthcare Professions Council.
+They have a particular interest in long-term conditions, chronic pain and stress-related illness and use a range of therapeutic models and techniques, so their therapy is tailored to the individual needs of our clients.

 To find out what treatment approach is best for you please contact us via phone on: 07976 926347 or email: firstname.lastname@example.org to book a free telephone consultation.